k-bigboss99/CPML/README.md

     - ![image](https://github.com/user-attachments/assets/9bcf45ce-6b81-4558-93ea-93e3d8380159)

 ## Citation
-If you use the FaceForensics++ data or code please cite:
+If you use the CPML data or code please cite:
 ```

 ```